CodePenguin/PlayPass/README.md

 ####PlaySharp
 A .NET 2.0 Assembly written in C# that handles all the communication between PlayPass and the PlayOn/PlayLater server.
 It abstracts the PlayOn Server data protocols into easy to consume .NET native objects.
 This could be used to create other kinds of interfaces.

-How to build it
+Download the latest release
 --------------------------------
-Open the PlayPass.sln file in Visual Studios (Only Visual Studios 2013 has been tested but earlier versions should work also) and select "Build Solution" from the "Build" menu.
+All releases of PlayPass are available for download at [https://github.com/CodePenguin/PlayPass/releases](https://github.com/CodePenguin/PlayPass/releases).

 How to use it
 --------------------------------
 You can compile from source or grab the latest release files and start from there.
+Check out the [Wiki](https://github.com/CodePenguin/PlayPass/wiki) for examples for various services and other advanced settings.

 Make a copy of the PlayPass.example.cfg and modify it to your liking.
 The following is an example of a config file that will automatically queue up anything in your Hulu Queue.